Employment Law

 Signs of Race Discrimination at Work

-Often, when people have been unfairly treated at their jobs on account of their race, the color of their skin or complexion, hair color or texture, or any other physical feature, there are actually multiple ways that prejudice against them is manifested.
+The federal government reports that in 2022, it received 1030 charges of workplace racial discrimination in California.
+So, how do you know if your case warrants a complaint?
+Often, when people have been unfairly treated at their jobs on account of their race, the color of their skin or complexion, their hair color or texture, or any other physical feature, there are multiple ways that prejudice against them (or favoritism toward others) is manifested.
 People do not always resort to committing outright harassment, though any examples of racial slurs, derogatory comments and statements, cruel or offensive jokes, and racially prejudiced images or symbols also clearly count as discrimination.
-If any case of these examples of overt discrimination occurs, you must definitely report the immoral behavior, but also be on the lookout for more subtle prejudice.
+If any type of overt discrimination occurs, you must report the unlawful behavior, and also be on the lookout for more subtle prejudice.

 Some of the less initially obvious examples of racial discrimination could include: